-This Charter sets out the Council's approach to planning enforcement and places the public and all stakeholders in the planning system at the core of what we do.
+This Charter sets out Perth & Kinross Council's approach, as Planning Authority, to planning enforcement; which places the public and all stakeholders in the planning system at the core of what we do.
 We therefore set out what we can and cannot do, explain the processes involved and make a commitment on the level of service we aim to provide.
 We value public input in this process and, as such, we endeavour to make the reporting of possible breaches of, and engagement within the planning system, by the public accessible to all.

-You can report a suspected breach of planning control using the form on our website or by submitting an email to us:
+You can report a suspected breach of planning control using our online Breach of Planning Control Report Form or by submitting an email to us: